BigsizeJ/BigsizeJ/README.md

 ## Projects

-- [Project 1](link-to-project): Brief description of the project and technologies used.
-- [Project 2](link-to-project): Brief description of the project and technologies used.
-- [Project 3](link-to-project): Brief description of the project and technologies used.
+- [Project 1](https://exclsv.vercel.app): Full-stack project built using modern web technologes.
+The frontend is developed using Vite, Typescript, and React.js, while state management is implemented using Redux Toolkit (RTK).
+The backend is powered by MongoDB, Express, and Node.js, providing a robust foundation for data storage and server-side functionalities.

 ## Education